remyeltorro/remyeltorro.github.io/_pages/about.md

   - /about.html
 ---

-This is my academic website, you'll find my resume and lists of stuffs.
+This website collects many of the projects I was invovled with.
+You'll find talks, my resume and random stuff.

 Publications
 ------